How Sharing Economies Are Changing Travel

 When Lee and I first arrived here a few days ago, we got off our flight and shuffled into a long line of tired and jet-lagged travelers standing on the sidewalk outside of Arrivals waiting for taxis.
 It seemed like for every legitimate taxi, there were 10 dodgy fake taxis with “Taxi” scrawled on the side.

-Even though we eventually got into a “real” taxi that a police officer directed towards us, he still charged us twice what the rate should have been.
+Even though we eventually got into a “real” taxi that a police officer directed toward us, he still charged us twice what the rate should have been.
 Haggling with scammy taxi drivers really sucks — no matter what country you are in.

 A couple of days later, Lee discovered the app Taxify.
-It’s essentially the local version of Uber in eastern Europe.
+It’s essentially the local version of Uber in Eastern Europe.
 The next time we needed to order a taxi, it was done within seconds and the rate was set at a fair price on the app — a fraction of the cost of our first taxi.
 It’s made getting around the city so much easier and it has saved us the stress of haggling with taxi drivers.

 The sharing economy means we are adventuring in ways that were almost unheard of a few years ago.
 It’s created a lot of great travel opportunities and I am excited to see what the future brings.